 The Bursary Committee meets in February every year to consider applications for financial assistance.
 In reviewing these applications, the Committee assesses the following in equal regard: financial need, academic ability, application and progress, behaviour, and attendance levels.

 The Committee decides the percentage bursary to be awarded (if any) and during the second week of February, a decision (as well as an offer of a place at the school, if applicable) will be made.
 Parents then have a fortnight to formally accept or decline the offer of financial assistance.

 The Bursary Policy, which contains further information on the terms and conditions of financial assistance, is available to download.
 The Admissions Registrar also holds copies of the Bursary Policy and application forms.
-Please contact Mrs Marian Dunlop on 01292 269321.
+Please use the contact details here below.

 Should you have any questions about the admissions or bursary processes, please use the form here below to contact Mrs Dunlop, Admissions Registrar, or telephone 01292 269321